arnorhs/arnorhs.dev/posts/content/md/astro-static-site-builder-of-dreams.md

 ---
-title: Astro - static site builder of my dreams
+title: Astro - static site generator made of dreams
 summary: "
-  Recently, a new static site builder arrived on the block called Astro.
+  Recently, a new static site generator (SSG) arrived on the block called Astro.
-  Lets talk a bit about static site builders.
+  Lets talk a bit about SSGs.
 What they're good for, what they're not and why I think Astro is a bit of a game changer."

 date: 2021-10-29
 ---

-So for the past few years I've been obsessed with static site builders.
+So for the past few years I've been obsessed with static site generators (SSGs).
 [At work](https://juni.is) we've been building a lot of static sites for clients, mostly using [Gatsby.js](https://www.gatsbyjs.com/).
 Static sites are great for a lot of things.
 There are also, as with all things, some drawbacks.